-The biggest competition in Union is the World Cup, played every four years, but the most famous one in this country is the Six Nations championship.
+The biggest competition in Union is the World Cup, played every four years, but the most famous one in Europe is the Six Nations championship.

 The sport gets its name from the place where it was invented, Rugby School in Warwickshire, England.

 In 1816 a pupil called William Webb Ellis got a bit bored during a match of football and decided that picking up the ball would make things more interesting.

 Although the game has come a long way since, even splitting into two codes - Rugby Union and Rugby League - that's where it started.

 Will you be watching the Six Nations?
 Who do you think will win?
 Let us know in the comments.